e271828e/Flight.jl/docs/notes/design/framework_design.md

 The table's immutable values (§4.1, §9) make the compiler enforce most of it; the rule is what the soundness of lock-free reading rests on.

-The captured table includes private intermediate cells (§13.3) — the copy is mechanical, and they serve the author's own debug panels; presentation layers (log export, GUI listings) filter to the public contract by default. **It also includes the root slots** (v0.7, made explicit by §14.4): slots are source cells of the table, not state stores, so they ride along — and this is load-bearing, not
+The captured table includes `locals` cells (§13.3) — the copy is mechanical, and they serve the author's own debug panels; presentation layers (log export, GUI listings) filter to the public contract by default. **It also includes the root slots** (v0.7, made explicit by §15.4): slots are source cells of the table, not state stores, so they ride along — and this is load-bearing, not
 incidental: the §12.5 peek's else-snapshot fallback is what an idle live widget displays, and read-only mirrors of claimed slots (the axis sliders under joystick